 For backpacking, the goal is always to minimize the total weight of your pack, particularly when hiking with ultralight backpacks.
 These days, thick and comfortable pads that are also lightweight offer an ideal solution for backpackers.

-Some single-person pads are as light as half a pound, while heftier options may weigh 2 full pounds.
+Some single-person pads can be as light as half a pound, while heftier options may weigh 2 full pounds.
 For a good balance between weight and durability, consider a pad that weighs around 14-18 ounces.

 On uneven or rocky ground, a thin pad will feel only slightly better than lying on the bare earth.
 As a general rule, thicker pads are more comfortable.
 However, thickness does add weight and bulk, so we suggest you aim to find a happy medium.